goscot/cleango/README.md

 [![CI Status](https://github.com/goscot/cleango/actions/workflows/branches.yaml/badge.svg)](https://github.com/goscot/cleango/actions/workflows/branches.yaml)

-A template module in the clean architecture style.
+A template Go module, making it easy to start projects with consistent structure.
 Use the button above "Use this template" to get your Go project off to a clean start.

+* Leans on clean architecture
+* Implements tests
+* Build tags
+* CI via GitHub Actions workflow

 ### Motivation
 My aim with this repo is to give myself a template to copy, each time I start a new project in Go.

 Underlying this I have, over the years, been living with various languages to try and find one that's fast to prototype whilst also being type safe.
-I'm liking Go, and this template is an attempt to create a pattern for structuring Go projects loose-ishly based on Clean Architure.
+I'm liking Go, and this template is an attempt to create a pattern for structuring Go projects loose-ishly based on Clean Architecture.

 [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) has lofty aims.
 There aren't many resources out there that lay it out in Go.